Rakile/deforumation/README.md

 Compatibility<a name="compatibility"></a>
 -------------
 Deforumation may not be compatible with all versions of Deforum.
-To ensure compatibility, use a working copy of Deforum that is compatible with the latest version of Deforumation.
+For now Deforum does not have the communication module in there core files.
+For now we try to update Deforumation as Deforum is updated.

 Usage and Tips<a name="usage-and-tips"></a>
 --------------